jmloewen/voiceos-serverless/README.md

 # Turn on RASA server
-EC2 server can be configured to on and off automatically, Currently turns on every sunday from 1 to 5
+EC2 server can be configured to on and off automatically, Currently turns on every Sunday from 1 to 5

 # Testing RASA server
 curl 'http://ec2-34-218-219-244.us-west-2.compute.amazonaws.com:5000/parse?q=take+me+home'